 The Three-Jurisdiction Timeline

 NYC Local Law 144 became enforceable on July 5, 2023, making it the first U.S. law requiring independent bias audits for automated employment decision tools.
 The law has been in force for over two years.
-Colorado SB 24-205, originally scheduled for February 1, 2026, was delayed to June 30, 2026, through SB 25B-004 signed on August 28, 2025 [Baker Botts, September 2025].
-The EU AI Act high-risk system obligations take effect August 2, 2026, though the Digital Omnibus package could push enforcement to December 2027 or August 2028 depending on harmonized standard availability.
+Colorado SB 24-205 originally scheduled for February 1, 2026, was delayed to June 30, 2026 through SB 25B-004 signed August 28, 2025.
+SB 26-189 (passed May 9, 2026) further pushes the effective date to January 1, 2027 and replaces the risk-based framework with a disclosure/transparency approach [Baker Botts, September 2025; SB 26-189].
+The EU AI Act high-risk system obligations take effect August 2, 2026.
+The European Commission proposed the Digital Omnibus simplification package in late 2025, which reportedly includes proposals affecting enforcement timelines; the specific terms require confirmation against the Commission proposal text, and no formal enacted measure has extended the August 2026 application date as of May 2026.

 The EEOC removed its AI-related employment guidance from its website on January 27, 2025 [K&L Gates, January 2025].
 The removal reflects an administration change, not a legal change.
 Title VII’s disparate impact protections remain fully in force.
 Employers are still liable for discriminatory outcomes from AI hiring tools, regardless of whether the EEOC publishes guidance explaining how.